abdullahisabz/audiowaveform/README.md

 ## Authors

-This software was written by [Chris Needham](https://github.com/chrisn), chris at chrisneedham.com.
+This software was written by [Chris Needham](https://chrisneedham.com/about).

-Thank you to all our [contributors](https://github.com/bbc/audiowaveform/graphs/contributors).
+Thank you to all our [contributors](https://codeberg.org/chrisn/audiowaveform/activity/contributors).

 ## Copyright

-Copyright 2013-2025 British Broadcasting Corporation
+Copyright 2025 Chris Needham and contributors